jasiukiewicztymon/Better-cin/README.md

-# Intelligent-cpp-cin
+# Intelligent cin

-Intelligent cin for cpp
+Cpp library for inputs with a place holder that may help the user do the cin